kdk2121/pedalingMarketingTool/README.md

 # pedalingMarketingTool

-The total pedaling martkting tool
+Welcome to pedaling marketing tool, a total pedaling marketing solution.
+This is a alpha version of this project